 Fannin County employees are expected to give their full and undivided attention to their job duties.
-They should not use Fannin County facilities or equipment or their association with Fannin County to carry on a private business or profession (excluding Law Enforcement working security).
+They should not use Fannin County facilities or equipment or their association with Fannin County to carry on a private business or profession.
 Unless express approval is obtained in advance and in writing from their immediate supervisor, county employees should not engage in a profit-making business nor become involved with a non-profit organization outside of their employment with Fannin County that interferes with the employee's assigned duties with Fannin County.